Blast kills hundreds at Gaza hospital; Hamas and Israel trade blame, as Biden heads to Mideast

 In Gaza City, Israeli airstrikes also hit the house of Hamas’ top political official, Ismail Haniyeh, killing at least 14 people.
 Haniyeh is based in Doha, Qatar, but his family lives in Gaza City.
 The Hamas media office did not immediately identify those killed.

-With Israel barring entry of water, fuel and food into Gaza since Hamas' brutal attack last week, U.S. Secretary of State Antony Blinken secured an agreement with Israeli Prime Minister Benjamin Netanyahu to discuss creation of a mechanism for delivering aid to the territory's 2.3 million people.
+With Israel barring entry of water, fuel and food into Gaza since Hamas' brutal attack last week, U.S. Secretary of State Antony Blinken secured an agreement with Netanyahu to discuss creation of a mechanism for delivering aid to the territory's 2.3 million people.
 U.S. officials said the gain might appear modest, but stressed that it was a significant step forward.

 “The return of the hostages, which is sacred in our eyes, is a key component in any humanitarian efforts,” he told reporters, without elaborating.